iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 # Get Started: Data Versioning

-How cool would it be to make Git handle arbitrarily large files and directories with the same performance that you get with small code files?
+How cool would it be to make Git handle arbitrarily large files and directories with the same performance it has with small code files?
 Imagine doing a `git clone` and seeing data files and machine learning models in the workspace.
 Or switching to a different version of a 100Gb file in less than a second with a `git checkout`.